DevStack

 • - honestly, there is literally a ton more and to much to list here

-• Soon this editor will also recieve the sidebar cheatsheet, and md creator
+• Soon this editor will also receive the sidebar cheatsheet, and readme creator

 MD Cheat Sheet